 The main component of the modular system is an enhanced UV reactor in which disinfection treatment occurs.
 The special design of the reactor's synthetic quartz lamp sleeves supports transmission of a broader wavelength spectrum, providing more UV light during disinfection.
 Combined with the reactor's internal design, this ensures optimal UV dosage and low energy consumption.
-PureBallast 3.1 is certified for ballast water treatment in all types of water: fresh, brackish and marine.
-Flows of 32-3000 m/h can be accommodated by a standard system.
+Type approved by IMO and the U.S. Coast Guard (USCG), PureBallast 3.1 is certified for ballast water treatment in all types of water: fresh, brackish and marine.
+In most cases, single systems can be configured for flows of 32-3000 m3/h, with multiple systems used for even larger capacities.